jason1110/custom_designers_backend/README.md

 # Database creation
   create PostGreSQL datatbases with `createdb custom_designer_db`

-  in the knexfile.js configure the development section as follows
+  in the knexfile.js verify that the client is pg and the connection is pointing to your database:
  ```
  module.exports = {